cosmology-tech/mesh-security/packages/mesh-security/README.md

     const composer = converter.getMessageComposer(converterAddr)
     // do something with composer
       console.log(composer);

+    // do something with a signing client from simplePriceFeed const feed = simplePriceFeed.getSigningClient(feedAddr);
+    feed.updatePrice({
+      nativePerForeign: 'something...'
+    })

   } else if (nativeStaking.cosmWasmClient) {
     const query = nativeStaking.getQueryClient(nativeStakingAddr);
-    // do somethign with query
+    // do something with query client from nativeStaking console.log(query);
-    console.log(query);
   }